Circularly disposed antenna array: Post-war development

-1960s–1970s construction boom and subsequent demolition
+The 1960s–1970s construction boom and subsequent demolition

 In 1959, the U.S. Navy contracted with ITT Federal Systems to deploy a worldwide network of AN/FRD-10 HF/DF arrays based on lessons learned from the Bondville experimental array.

 The FRD-10 at NSGA Hanza, Okinawa was the first installed, in 1962, followed by eleven additional arrays, with the last completed in 1964 at NRRF Imperial Beach, CA. (Silver Strand) which was demolished in 2014.
-Due to their immense size, the location of the Bondville array (40.0494°N 88.3807°W) and the other post-war Wullenweber arrays are clearly visible in high-resolution aerial photography now available on the internet.
+Due to their immense size, the location of the Bondville array (40.0494°N 88.3807°W) and the other post-war antenna arrays are clearly visible in high-resolution aerial photography now available on the internet.

-Also in 1959, a contract to build a larger Wullenweber array — the AN/FLR-9 antenna receiving system — was awarded by the U.S. Air Force to GT&E Sylvania Electronics Systems (now General Dynamics Mission Systems).
+Also in 1959, a contract to build a larger CDAA — the AN/FLR-9 antenna receiving system — was awarded by the U.S. Air Force to GT&E Sylvania Electronics Systems (now General Dynamics Mission Systems).

 The first FLR-9 was installed at RAF Chicksands (52.0443°N 0.389182°W) in the United Kingdom in 1962.
 The second FLR-9 was installed at San Vito dei Normanni Air Station (40.64700°N 17.83900°E), Italy also in 1962.
 Following base closures, the arrays at Chicksands and San Vito were dismantled in 1996 and 1993, respectively.

 A second contract was awarded to Sylvania to install AN/FLR-9 systems at Misawa AB, Japan; Clark AB, Philippine Islands; Pakistan (never built); Elmendorf AFB, Alaska; and Karamürsel AS, Turkey.
 The last two were completed in 1966.
 The Karamürsel AS was closed and array was dismantled in 1977 in retribution for the suspension of U.S. military aid to Turkey.
 The Clark AB array was decommissioned after the Mt.
 Pinatubo volcano eruption in 1991.
-It was later converted into an outdoor amphitheater.
+It was later converted into an outdoor amphitheater which is part of the Nayong Pilipino Clark theme park.
 Demolition of the Misawa FLR-9 began in October 2014.

 A pair of FRD-10s not equipped for HF/DF were installed in 1969 at NAVRADSTA(R) Sugar Grove, WV (38.5129°N 79.2790°W), for naval HF communications, replacing the NSS receiver site at the Naval Communications Station in Cheltenham, Maryland.

 The Elmendorf array was decommissioned in May 2016 due to its age and unavailable repair parts.

 The U.S. Army awarded a contract in 1968 to F&M Systems to build AN/FLR-9 systems for USASA Field Station Augsburg, Germany, and Ramasun Station in Udon Thani, Thailand (17.2919°N 102.8682°E).
 Both were installed in 1970.
 The Ramasun Station array was dismantled in 1975 following base closure.

-During the 1970s, the Japanese government installed two large Wullenweber arrays, similar to the FRD-10, at Chitose and Miho.
+During the 1970s, the Japanese government installed two large antenna arrays, similar to the FRD-10, at Chitose and Miho.